-If you received a green card with a two-year expiration date on it, you are a conditional resident.
+If you received a green card with a two-year expiration date on it, you are what's called a conditional resident.
 Conditional resident status isn’t renewable, and the expiration date applies not only to the card, but to your actual status.
-If you don't act within those two years to have the condition removed -- that is, to convert to permanent residence -- you will lose your right to be in the United States.
+If you don't act within those two years to have the condition removed —that is, to convert to permanent residence—you will lose your right to be in the United States.

 The eligibility and process for removing conditional resident status depends on the basis upon which you received it, either as:

 A conditional green card for entrepreneurs, also called investors, lasts for two years.
 Within 90 days before the green card expires, you must petition U.S. Citizenship and Immigration Services (USCIS) to remove the conditions.